 Archer equipment will be provided for instruction, however if a student has appropriate and sized correctly bow and accompanying arrows the student may be given permission to bring these to camp.
 Remember both bow and the arrows must be sized for the teen and the arrows must have the proper spline for the bow.
 Because of safety issues with spline, NOLI arrows will not be used with personal bows.
 Personal bows will be under the control of the director and will be only in the possession of the camper during archery instruction and/or practice at the range.
 Private bows will not be shared with other campers.
 Please contact the Camp Director Brian King well before camp if you want your students to bring archery equipment to camp.

-Any digital cameras (with extra memory, battery, charger and USB cable) can be brought to camp.
-NOLI photography equipment will be available at times for students use, however student should bring their own SD card.
+Any digital cameras (with extra memory, battery, charger, and USB cable) can be brought to camp.
 To get full benefit from this training the following equipment might be considered.

 - DSLR Camera that Speed, F-stop, ISO setting can be manually set

 - Spare Battery

 - Cable release/remote shutter release

 - Lens or lenses covering the focal lengths from 18 mm to 300 mm or greater